 - ½ teaspoon Turmeric powder

 - ½ teaspoon coriander powder

 - ½ teaspoon fennel powder

-- Pound the garlic and ginger with a pinch of salt.
+- Pound the garlic and ginger with green chili.

-- In a bowl mix ½ teaspoon cumin powder, ½ teaspoon turmeric powder, ½ teaspoon coriander powder and ½ teaspoon fennel powder with 2 tablespoons water.
+- In a bowl mix cumin powder, chili powder, turmeric powder, coriander powder and fennel powder with 2 tablespoons water.

-- Serve the curry warm with rice or bread.
+- Serve Dim Jhol warm with rice or bread.